leterDieu/Stellarity-mcoc/docs/items/trinkets/copper_elektra_shield.md

     - :bug: Bug fixes

 === "**2.2.0**"
-    - :yellow circle: Reworked
+    - :yellow_circle: Reworked
         - It used to have only 1 charge instead of 3, but with a slightly shorter cooldown of 6.5 seconds and a longer distance of ~10 blocks, as well as 6 damage.
     - :green_circle: Ability to zap shulker bullets added.

 === "**v2.1a**"
-    - :Rocket: Introduced
+    - :rocket: Introduced